apache/pekko/docs/src/main/paradox/stream/stream-testkit.md

 ## Introduction

-Verifying behavior of Akka Stream sources, flows and sinks can be done using various code patterns and libraries.
+Verifying behavior of Pekko Stream sources, flows and sinks can be done using various code patterns and libraries.
 Here we will discuss testing these elements using:

  * simple sources, sinks and flows;
- * sources and sinks in combination with @apidoc[testkit.TestProbe] from the `akka-testkit` module;
+ * sources and sinks in combination with @apidoc[testkit.TestProbe] from the `pekko-testkit` module;
- * sources and sinks specifically crafted for writing tests from the `akka-stream-testkit` module.
+ * sources and sinks specifically crafted for writing tests from the `pekko-stream-testkit` module.

 It is important to keep your data processing pipeline as separate sources, flows and sinks.
-This makes them testable by wiring them up to other sources or sinks, or some test harnesses that `akka-testkit` or `akka-stream-testkit` provide.
+This makes them testable by wiring them up to other sources or sinks, or some test harnesses that `pekko-testkit` or `pekko-stream-testkit` provide.

 ## Built-in sources, sinks and operators